 (16 Hours) Refresher Technical Training Seminar as approved by supervisor

-OSHA HAZWOPR (24-hour course) or Health and Safety Training Suite as identified in Memorandum dated May 7, 2010, from Catherine Haney to NMSS Branch Chiefs (See ADAMS Accession No. ML100200563 for details of equivalent iLearn training modules).
+OSHA HAZWOPR (24-hour course) or TMS Health and Safety Training Suite as identified in Memorandum dated May 7, 2010, from Catherine Haney to NMSS Branch Chiefs (See ADAMS Accession No. ML100200563 for details of equivalent iLearn training modules).

 Continuing Training

 These classes are suggested for continuing training for inspectors, following completion of qualification and post-qualification training courses.
-You may propose alternate courses in additional topic areas to your supervisor.
+You may also propose alternate courses in additional topic areas to your supervisor.

 S-301 Security Fundamentals Course